 Don't stay in bed because of pain.
 Ask for something for pain, wait 30 minutes and then sit at the edge of the bed.
 Standing signals the "healing mediators" that you are ready to heal.
 This in turn signals the bones to start making new bone.
 New bone means less bone loss and in turn prevents deconditioning.
 Recent studies support sedation and pain medication strategies that allow the patient to be comfortable without causing complete loss consciousness actually decrease length of ICU stay, length of hospital stay and improved patient recovery 3 months after discharge.

 To recap; multisystem failure is complex and difficult to treat; prevention strategies are the best treatmentHelpful?
-1 person found this helpful.
+2 people found this helpful.